Aliases for ORAI1 Gene

 Previous HGNC Symbols for ORAI1 Gene

 The protein encoded by this gene is a membrane calcium channel subunit that is activated by the calcium sensor STIM1 when calcium stores are depleted.
 This type of channel is the primary way for calcium influx into T-cells.
 Defects in this gene are a cause of immune dysfunction with T-cell inactivation due to calcium entry defect type 1 (IDTICED1). [provided by RefSeq, Sep 2011]

 GeneCards Summary for ORAI1 Gene

 ORAI1 (ORAI Calcium Release-Activated Calcium Modulator 1) is a Protein Coding gene.
 Diseases associated with ORAI1 include Immunodeficiency 9 and Myopathy, Tubular Aggregate, 2.
-Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and Aldosterone synthesis and secretion.
+Among its related pathways are TCR signaling in naive CD4+ T cells and Downstream signaling events of B Cell Receptor (BCR).
 Gene Ontology (GO) annotations related to this gene include identical protein binding and store-operated calcium channel activity.
 An important paralog of this gene is ORAI2.

 UniProtKB/Swiss-Prot Summary for ORAI1 Gene